peteroupc/peteroupc.github.io/bernoulli.md

     - by generating `-ln(1/RNDRANGEMinExc(0, 1))`, as described in "[**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html#Uniform_Random_Real_Numbers)" (less accurate).
 - The instruction to "choose [integers] with probability proportional to [_weights_]" can be implemented&mdash;
     - by taking the result of **WeightedChoice**(**NormalizeRatios**(_weights_))), where **WeightedChoice** and **NormalizeRatios** are given in "[**Randomization and Sampling Methods**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement)".

+    For example, "Choose 0, 1, or 2 with probability proportional to the weights [A, B, C]" means to choose 0, 1, or 2 at random so that 0 is chosen with probability A/(A+B+C), 1 with probability B/(A+B+C), and 2 with probability C/(A+B+C).
 - To **sample from a random number _u_** means to generate a number that is 1 with probability _u_ and 0 otherwise.
     - If the number is a uniform PSRN, call the **SampleGeometricBag** algorithm with the PSRN and take the result of that call (which will be 0 or 1) (most accurate). (**SampleGeometricBag** is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
     - Otherwise, this can be implemented by generating another uniform(0, 1) random number _v_ and generating 1 if _v_ is less than _u_ or 0 otherwise (less accurate).